Your child's attendance is taken at 7:35 am.

-Attendance procedures, for students in Grade 5 through Grade 8, will be administered through the Attendance Office ONLY.
-This office is located just down the hallway between the Elementary and Middle Schools Main Offices.
+Attendance procedures, for students in Grade 5 through Grade 8, will be administered through the middle school main office only.

-When your child is absent from school past practice was to call and notify the school building, in which your child attended, of the absence.
-With the current policy of requiring a note be sent in within three days of absence and our automated call system notifying you of your child’s absence there is not a requirement to call.
-If you would like to call you may but it is not necessary.
-The All Call system will make a call to your home if you call in to report the absence or not, since the absence is unexcused until a note is received to indicate otherwise.
-Please send in the note within the three day window of return to school or your child’s absence will be marked unexcused.
+When your child is absent from school, the All Call system will make a call to your home.
+If you call in to report the absence or not, you will receive a call from the All Call System, since the absence is unexcused until a note is received to indicate otherwise.
+Please send in the note within the three-day window of returning to school or your child’s absence will be marked unexcused.

 - Recovery from an accident